5cover/portfolio/doc/scratch.md

 annoying we have to duplicate logic from php -> js.

-## Increase the contrast between lvl 1 and 2

-currently it is too small, which result in small elements not standing out from the background enough. this is an accesssibility concern.

 ## Formaliser le contexte

 mettre dans un json traduit et utiliser des clés primaires dans projects (comme avec types pour les définiitons...)